-In the context of investment advice, your advisor is limited to selecting products from a list established by our specialists and validated by the Comité de Produits d'Investissement (" CPI ").
-However, a distinction is made between ESG and non-ESG products.
-Today, the Bank considers a product to be ESG when it is recognised as such by a recognised entity and/or on the basis of its SFDR classification.
+As part of the investment advice your advisor will only select products that are on a list drawn up by the specialists and approved by the Investment Products Committee (IPC).
+However, a distinction is made between ESG products and non-ESG products.
+Today, a product is considered by the Bank an ESG product if it is recognised as such by an accredited entity and/or based on its prospectus.